chaufanglin/chaufanglin.github.io/index.md

 ## News

+- **[Sep.
+2025]** I joined Imperial College London as a visiting PhD student, working with Stavros Petridis.
 - **[Dec.
 2024]** One paper has been accepted to <a href="https://2025.ieeeicassp.org/" target="_blank">ICASSP 2025</a>.
 - **[Oct.
 2023]** I started my PhD journey at Trinity College Dublin.
 - **[Sep.
 2023]** My first paper about whispered speech recognition has been accepted at <a href="http://www.asru2023.org/" target="_blank">ASRU 2023</a>.